glebi574/pewpew-overhaul-lite/README.md

 # pewpew-overhaul-lite
-PPOL(ppol) is lite variant of ppo.
+PPOL(ppol) is lite variant of `ppo`.
 This variant focuses on keeping main pewpew features, renaming and slightly changing them to optimize development process.
-Currently ppol is only compatible with singleplayer(as there are no way to create custom multiplayer levels).
+Currently `ppol` is only compatible with singleplayer(as there are no way to create custom multiplayer levels).

 To include ppol in your level, copy `ppol` folder in your level folder.
 In the beginning of the file, that is the entry point of your level, defined in manifest.json (usually level.lua), require `ppol` entry point:
 ```